elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-domain-and-range-characteristics-of-square-root-functions.md

 _schema: default
 id: 163819
 date: 2025-01-27
-title: >-
-    What are the domain and range characteristics of square root functions?
+title: What are the domain and range characteristics of square root functions?
-article_title: >-
-    What are the domain and range characteristics of square root functions?
+article_title: What are the domain and range characteristics of square root functions?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The domain and range characteristics of square root functions indicate that the domain is [0, ∞) for non-negative x-values and the range is [0, ∞) for non-negative y-values, fundamental for understanding their behavior in mathematics.
+    This content explains the domain and range characteristics of square root functions, highlighting the importance of non-negative input and output values in mathematics.
   page_keywords: >-
-    domain, range, square root functions, characteristics, mathematical behavior, non-negative numbers, x-values, y-values, graphing, properties
+    square root functions, domain, range, non-negative numbers, mathematical properties, graphing square root functions, real numbers, function definition
 author: QuickTakes
 question: >-
     What are the domain and range characteristics of square root functions?